About Dubare Elephant Camp

 Innovative ways have also been introduced by these authorities for the betterment of the camp’s life led by these animals.
 Some of these ways are interactions of the tourists with the elephant, opportunity to bathe them and then feed them.
 Also touring the whole forest area around in the Jungle Safari is another delight.

-Best Time: Though the camp is open for the whole year, the best time to visit would be after the monsoon has surpassed.
+Though the camp is open for the whole year, the best time to visit would be after the monsoon has surpassed.
 Around September to March, the weather is quite pleasant and apt for touring around.
-Due to lesser rainfall, travellers would not have to go through slippery, sticky, or muddy pathways.
+Due to lesser rainfall, travelers would not have to go through slippery, sticky, or muddy pathways.

 Otherwise, visiting in summers can be plentiful fun too because of the clear weather and no scope of heavy rainfall as such.